lucasmaehn/blog_article_packnet-sfm/blog.md

 PackNet subjectively outperforms both Monodepth2 and DORN.
 One interesting obeservation one can make is that DORN performs poorly at the top half of the image and also has a lot more artifacts than the unsupersived approaches.
 This might be due to the fact that the used ground truth data often consists of a very sparse point clouds instead of continuous depth maps, which naturally decreases the perfomance of thin and small objects (for Example: poles or traffic signs).
 Bad performances for the sky in DORN could also be due to limitations of ground truth data.
 LiDAR, often used to generate training data, cannot generate **any** points in the sky due to range limitations.
 Thereby the sky, or objects very far away often times become not trainable by supervised approaches relying on LiDAR data.

 ### Evaluation of Model Scalability
-The last very interesting experiment, which I want to display deals with how the model performs with different numbers of trainanble parameters and input resolution.
+The last very interesting experiment, which I want to display, deals with how the model performs with different numbers of trainanble parameters and input resolution.

 ![](img/scale-eval.png)